tparchman/F25_BIOL792/week2_LinuxII/LinuxII_primer.md

 Online manual pages (e.g., [less man page](https://man7.org/linux/man-pages/man1/less.1.html)) and other sites are also plentiful to read up on Linux commands or if you are looking for guidance.

+chatGPT and other chatbased AI platforms can be very valuable for summarizing the common uses, arguments, and command line options for any Linux command.
+While `man` pages are good for exploring all of the potential uses and options, AI assistance is your best bet for jumpstarting your understanding of the use of a specific command.

 ## 2. Terminal profile settings